tarof429/stuckathome/rhcsa/README.md

-# Linux Tips
+# RHCSA Study Guide

 ## Introduction

-This section covers a variety of topics related to Linux administration and was preparation for the RHCSA exam.
+This section covers a variety of topics related to Linux administration and was used as preparation for the RHCSA exam.

 ## Pre-requisites